RedBearAK/toshy/README.md

 (DD) COMBO: RCtrl-MINUS => Ctrl-MINUS in KMAP: 'General Terminals'
 ```

-In this example the Xfce4-terminal application is being correctly recognized as a terminal, and the equivalent of `Cmd+Minus` is remapped onto `Ctrl+Minus`.
+In this example the Xfce4-terminal application is being correctly recognized as a terminal (`in KMAP: 'General Terminals'`), and the equivalent of `Cmd+Minus` is remapped onto `Ctrl+Minus`.

+If this terminal was not being recognized as a terminal, it would probably show `in KMAP: 'General GUI'` instead.

-To get back to using the background Toshy services, just use the `(Re)Start Toshy Services` option from the Toshy tray icon menu, or in the Toshy Preferences GUI app, or just run this command in the terminal to restart the `systemd` services:
+To get back to using the background Toshy services if you've run any of the "manual" commands, just use the `(Re)Start Toshy Services` option from the Toshy tray icon menu, or in the Toshy Preferences GUI app, or just run this command in the terminal to restart the `systemd` services:

 ```sh
 toshy-services-restart